riazul701/dev-notes/Operating-System/Boot-Repair/Grub/_Grub.md

 ## Notes

+* LINUX BOOT PARTITIONS
+  * On Legacy-BIOS: Separate `/boot` partition is must for GRUB repair/reinstall
+  * On UEFI: Separate `/boot` and `/boot/efi` partitions are must for GRUB repair/reinstall

 * The most frequent reason for GRUB not booting into the operating system involves another OS's bootloader overwriting GRUB boot configuration.
 Another cause may be an accidental removal of GRUB configuration files. <sup>{1} {26}</sup>

 * Make grub config file <sup>{1} {2}</sup>